nHentaiDatabase/nHentaiDabase/README.md

   ```terminal
   User@HostName:~$ java -jar "nHentaiDatabase v1.4.6.jar"
   ```
   note: never use `sudo` then all the data will be stored in `\root`.
-You can use it but then you habe to always use it.
+You can use it but then you have to always use it.

   <!--
 add hyperlink to download